-Eligible candidates include those who will have completed their PGY-3 year of their Psychiatry Residency prior to the fellowship start date, a passing USMLE Step 3 score, and candidates must be able to secure a Virginia medical license.
+Eligible candidates include those who will have completed their PGY-3 year of their Psychiatry Residency prior to the fellowship start date, have passed their USMLE Step 3, and must be able to secure a Virginia medical license.

 We participate in the NRMP Psychiatry Fellowship Match (January Match) and require that all applications be submitted through the ERAS system: https://www.aamc.org/students/medstudents/eras/fellowship_applicants/